What Is God’s Grace? (7 powerful truths you need to know)

 Grace is what God does because he’s gracious.
 Grace is a gift of God.
 Not because we deserve it or did enough good works.
 But instead, because God is good.
 Grace is a result of the love of God.
 It’s the unmerited favor of God.

 The word grace is rich.
-It’s meaning reaching far beyond the textbook answer.
+Its meaning reaches far beyond the textbook answer.
 So what I want to look at is how we can better understand this grace that God gives us and what it does in our life.

 The Bible teaches us that grace is a gift of God.
-Our mistakes, our sin, condemn us and separate us from God.
-But God doesn’t leave us to the deal with the consequences of our sin.
-On the cross Jesus Christ displayed his great love for us by taking on what we deserved.
+Our mistakes, our sins, condemn us and separate us from God.
+But God doesn’t leave us to deal with the consequences of our sins.
+On the cross, Jesus Christ displayed his great love for us by taking on what we deserved.

 2. God’s Grace Is Undeserved (but he gives it anyway)